-The Internal Control Function's principal aim is to help Regions and Corporate Functions improve their control mechanisms, including, where possible, the underlying processes and ensuring that the Regions and Corporate Functions have appropriate and robust verification and certification procedures.
+The Internal Control Function aims at supporting Regions and Corporate Functions to improve their control mechanisms, including, where possible, the underlying processes and ensuring that the Regions and Corporate Functions have appropriate and robust verification and certification procedures.

 Specific tasks undertaken by the Internal Control Function on the key processes affecting the accuracy of the Group's financial reporting are further described in Section 4.3.4 of this Report.